Prelog Chow groups of self-products of degenerations of cubic threefolds: The product family

-\begin{proof} In \cite{BBG-M2} we check that the cycles in the statement satisfy the prelog condition and are a $\Z$-basis: we do this in \cite{BBG-M2} by showing that they are linearly independent and writing the images under $\gamma\circ\sigma$ of all standard generators of $\Z^{17}$ as $\Z$-linear combinations of the elements above (modulo torsion).
+\begin{proof} In \cite[\textsf{prelogY.m2} using \textsf{prelogYparts.m2}]{BBG-M2} we check that the elements in the statement satisfy the prelog condition and are a $\Z$-basis: we do this by showing that they are linearly independent and writing the images under $\gamma\circ\sigma$ of all standard generators of $R(Y)\simeq \Z^{17}$ as $\Z$-linear combinations of the elements above (modulo torsion). \end{proof}